Swanson-Hysell-Group/SAM_Header/README.md

 ## Dependencies

 The code requires the standard scientific python modules of numpy, scipy and pandas.
-Installing the Enthought Canopy python distribution (https://www.enthought.com/products/canopy/) is a way you can get quickly setup with python and the dependencies needed to run this code.
-The Anaconda distribution (Python 2.7) is another way to get set-up that is relatively straight forward (https://www.continuum.io/downloads).
+The Anaconda distribution is a quick way to get set up using Python.
 Other necessary functions from the PmagPy project (https://github.com/PmagPy/PmagPy/) that are dependencies for mk_sam_file.py have been collected in mk_sam_utilities.py which is included in the repository such that you don't need to download PmagPy for the program to run.

 ## Tips
 If your directory structure follows the general format of ```./<site>/<template>.csv``` and you have multiple templates ready for conversion, you might find the following command line regex useful: